hashicorp/design-system/website/docs/components/modal/partials/guidelines/guidelines.md

 - It is recommended to provide the user with a clear dismissal option in most Modal instances, most easily handled by the dismiss button.
 - A Modal lacking a dismiss action should be rare, but can be done to elevate the importance of the Modal and lower the possibility of accidental dismissal.
+- In the case of a single action, the dismiss acts as an escape hatch if the user needs to return to the main page content.
+    - Depending on the information being requested a secondary action that closes or cancels the model may not perform the same function as dismissing the Modal.
+For example; responding “no” to a “yes/no” question is not the same as dismissing the Modal, the latter of which does not submit a response.
+    - While certain experiences may only call for a single action button, most Modal instances should have a “cancel” button as a more explicit method to close the Modal.

 The entry point for a Modal should be straightforward enough that if a user accidentally dismisses it, the Modal can be easily triggered again.